-WHO-GISAID_RepresentativeGenomes_CodonAligned_2022-08-15.fasta
+WHO-GISAID_RepresentativeGenomes_CodonAligned_2022-10-03.fasta

 We next build an alignment based on all full-length (ORF-complete) GISAID sequences that encodes the exact representative Spike form of interest.
 The consensus of the rest of the genome among that set is determined.
 The earliest-sampled intact natural sequence in GISAID EpiCoV that completely matches the full genome consensus is selected to be the representative sequence of that variant.
 If no intact natural sequence completely matching the consensus is available, the natural sequence that is closest to the consensus is selected (i.e. with the lowest Hamming distance); in practice, these have differed from the consensus by only a few bases.
+This file is not updated as frequently as the Spike file.